Virgin Media Mesh WiFi is awesome for a few good reasons. Think about your current WiFi setup.

 This is a 4G+ device, so my LTE connection is blazing fast and rock solid.
 It is mesh compatible, which is why I bring it up and it works incredibly well with the TP-Link Deco X60 devices.

-There is a ton of information out there telling you about how you need to have the best and most expensive networking equipment, but that simply isn’t so.
+There is a ton of information out there telling you about how you need to have the most expensive networking equipment, but that simply isn’t so.

 If you simply have to have the latest and greatest gadgets, then check out some of my suggestions above and find out which device will be right for you.

-We hope that this has been helpful, and we’ll see you next time.
+We hope that this has been helpful for getting your smart home connected to the internet, and we’ll see you next time.